typedb/typedb-docs/07-workbase/01-connection.md

 ---
 pageTitle: Configuring Connection
 keywords: grakn, workbase, workbase preferences
-longTailKeywords: grakn workbase preferences, grakn workbase connection, grakn workbase manage keyspaces
+longTailKeywords: grakn workbase preferences, grakn workbase connection, grakn workbase manage databases
 Summary: Working with the preferences panel in Grakn Workbase.
 toc: false
 ---

 ## Connect to Grakn
-Workbase connects to a running [Grakn Server](/docs/running-grakn/install-and-run#start-the-grakn-server) and interacts with [keyspaces](../06-management/01-keyspace.md).
-In this short section, we learn how to configure this connection and select a keyspace to interact with.
+Workbase connects to a running [Grakn Server](/docs/running-grakn/install-and-run#start-the-grakn-server) and interacts with [databases](../06-management/01-database.md).
+In this short section, we learn how to configure this connection and select a database to interact with.

 ### Start Workbase for Grakn Core